dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The line between failure and success is so fine that we scarcely know when we pass it: so fine that we are often on the line and do not know it.
+  I know that I am intelligent, because I know that I know nothing.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1345 days)
+## 🌟 Experiences (1346 days)

 ### 🧮 Programming languages